erred/w/src/blog/2019-10-07-reinstall-archlinux.md

---- title
-reinstall archlinux
---- description
+---
-the long and arduous journey of reinstalling arch
+description: the long and arduous journey of reinstalling arch
+title: reinstall archlinux
---- main
+---
 *why?*
 you ask,
 it has gotten cluttered and full of dubious configs,